stockviz/plutons/Long-Short-Momentum.R.md

 # The Long and Short of Fama-French Momentum

-Most investors are long-only and do not have access to investment vehicles that go short.
-However, academic factor investing focuses mostly on long-short portfolios to show their persistence.
-The contribution of the short-side of the portfolio to aggregate performance cannot be trivialized.
 Here, we construct three portfolios out of the Fama-French Momentum data-set -- long-only, short-only and long-short -- to get an idea of how they intersect.

 The [Fama-French](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_10_port_form_pr_12_2_daily.html) data-set has returns for portfolios constructed out of each decile of prior returns.
 With **HI_PRIOR** and **LO_PRIOR** returns, long-only, long-short and short-only portfolio daily returns can be calculated.
 These returns can then be compared with market returns contained in the [5 Factors (2x3)](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_5_factors_2x3.html) data-set by adding back the **Rf** to **Rm-Rf**.